Sir3nka/bank-transfer-app/README.md

 - plain jdbc queries for db operations

 There is no Spring neither Hibernate and the result is extremely fast build/run time.
-Server start on m1 macbook in 1 seconds and the whole builds takes around 8 to 9 seconds.
+Server starts on m1 macbook in 1 seconds and the whole builds takes around 8 to 9 seconds.

 Build
 ```